ajeetchouksey/blog/_posts/2025-07-24-po-in-ai-age.md

 The most successful POs I've collaborated with embrace the uncertainty rather than fight it.
 They're building new muscle memory around data decisions, ethical considerations, and continuous model management.

 What I find most encouraging is how this role evolution is bringing together technical depth with strategic product thinking in ways that simply weren't necessary before.

-I'm not just managing features anymore; I'm shaping how humans and machines collaborate to solve real problems.
-The transformation is already happening—the question isn't whether the role will change, but whether we'll lead that change or let it happen to us.

 **This is my honest take: the future belongs to Product Owners who understand that AI isn't just another feature request—it's a fundamental shift in how we build products.**